-Two Questions Everyone in Capacity Planning Should Know How to Answer
+Two Capacity Planning Questions You Should Know How to Answer

-It’s also important to talk to salespeople and executives to get a better idea of customer growth and consumer trends, which will have a direct impact on things like throughput and response time.
+It’s also important to talk to salespeople and executives to get a better idea of customer growth and consumer trends.
+These two factors will have a direct impact on things like throughput and response time.

 For an IT department, building a capable and adaptable infrastructure demands a clear understanding of what each individual piece of your company needs in order to function properly and drive business forward.
 That’s hard to do if you don’t know what’s going on outside your cubicle.

 The key to creating a solid budget is having the ability to collect and incorporate all of these variables into your capacity planning strategy.

 And that means making your capacity planning template.

 Get the information you need to move forward with capacity planning at your company.
 Download How to Do Capacity Planning today.